NOTE: THIS PAGE HAS BEEN UPDATED - LATEST UPDATE - October 2025.

 For more information about entering and getting around Zimbabwe, see Visas, Entry Points and Borders and Getting Around the Zambezi Region

-TRAVELLING WITHIN THE REGION: Note that as from 2023, visitors from many countries can now enter Zambia and Botswana VISA-FREE.
+TRAVELLING WITHIN THE REGION: Note that visitors from many countries can now enter Zambia and Botswana VISA-FREE.
 Please check the visa requirements for those countries for more info.

 KAZA UNI-VISA: Visitors who still require visas for entry to Zambia or Botswana, and wish to travel there from Zimbabwe, can obtain a KAZA UNI-VISA.